-In case you’d not heard mention of it (two-to-three hundred thousand times) over the past few days, the East Coast of the United States got hit with a bit of a snow storm.
+In case you’d not heard mention of it (two-to-three hundred thousand times) over the past few days, the East Coast of the United States is in the throes of a bit of a snow storm.
 And calling it “a bit of a snow storm” is a little like saying, “Stefan Curry is kind of a good basketball player.”

 The reason that I mention all of this is that snow—while sparkly and beautiful and generally capable of rendering people awestruck by Nature and all of that—brings with it a host of sizable inconveniences.
 Among the greatest of these is trying to drive in the stuff.
 Snowy commutes take exponentially longer than normal.
 They are, at best, incredibly frustrating and, at worst, ding-danged dangerous.

-When you work for Citrix (or for a company powered by XenDesktop, Citrix Workspace Cloud, or virtual solutions like XenMobile), this “problem” ceases to be.
+When you work for Citrix (or for a company powered by XenDesktop, Citrix Workspace, or virtual solutions like XenMobile), this “problem” ceases to be.

-My “commute” today consisted of shuffling through my living room in my pajamas–hot coffee in hand–and opening my laptop.
-Connected to my team via GoToMeeting, my iPhone, and my Citrix digital workspace, the mountains of snow outside my window were rendered insignificant.
+My “commute” today consisted of shuffling through my living room in my pajamas—hot coffee in hand—and opening my laptop.
+Connected to my team via Slack, my iPhone, and my Citrix secure digital workspace, the mountains of drifting snow outside my window were rendered insignificant.
 I didn’t miss a beat.